clemensrosenow/clemensrosenow/README.md

 🌱 Are you looking for ambitious volunteers?
 I’m always seeking learning opportunities.

-❤️ Started using *TypeScript* recently, highly focused on advancing in *ReactJS*.
+❤️ Started using *TypeScript* recently, highly focused on advancing in *Svelte*.

 😀 In my freetime, I like to exercise and photograph and crash drones.